-Your company will provide your 2012 loan data in an Excel pre-formatted Loan List Workbook provided by DFI.
+Your company will provide your 2013 loan data and enter it into a Pre-Formatted Excel Workbook provided by DFI.
 Someone in your company then uploads your completed Loan List Workbook into the online assessment filing system.
 The system will email that individual a unique link, the link will return you to the system to review the annual reports, attest to the accuracy, and make an electronic payment.

 What data must I provide to file my annual assessment reports?

-You will be required to report all Washington loan activity during 2012 in an Excel pre-formatted Loan List Workbook provided by DFI.
-You can obtain a copy of the required Loan List Workbook on our website at www.dfi.wa.gov/cs/consumer-loan-annual-assessments.htm.
+You will be required to report all Washington loan activity during 2013 in an Excel pre-formatted Loan List Workbook provided by DFI.
+See: Loan List Workbook (Excel).

 No. The online assessment filing system requires that you use the DFI provided Loan List Workbook to report your loan data.
-You need to prepare your data in DFI’s Excel format to successfully transfer data into DFI’s Excel workbook and avoids errors and delay completing your assessment filing.
+You need to prepare your data in DFI’s Excel format to successfully transfer data into DFI’s Excel workbook and avoid errors and delays completing your assessment filing.

 Am I required to use the online assessment filing system?

 Yes.
-DFI requires all Consumer Loan licensees to file their annual assessment reports and make payment through its online assessment filing system.
-DFI will not accept filings in paper nor physical checks.
+DFI requires all Consumer Loan licensees to file their annual assessment reports and make payment through the online assessment filing system.
+DFI will not accept paper filings or physical checks.

 What can I do right now to prepare to file my annual assessment reports?

 There are several things you can do right now to ensure a smooth and successful annual assessment filing: